Accessions 2011.032, Accession 2012.019, Accession 2015.007, 2025.025 and Accession 2016.001 (All filed with 2011.032)

 Scope and Content

-The collection consists of correspondence, board minutes, legal and other official documents, a few newspare reports. financial statements.
+The fonds consists of correspondence, board minutes, legal and other official documents, a few newspaper reports, financial statements.

 1-1.
 Copies of early and other YOU documents donated by George Loewen

 1-1 a.
 2 CDs of pictures prepared for a celebration of Peter Rempel and others involved with YOU.